A Nonparametric Framework for Online Stochastic Matching with Correlated Arrivals: Technical outline

-An instance $\cI$ of our online stochastic matching model consists of the following parameters: the number of resource types $n$, the number of query types $m$, the corresponding reward values $(r_{i,j})_{i\in [n],j\in [m]}$, the starting capacities $(k_i)_{i\in [n]}$, the distribution of the demand random variable $\bD$, and a categorical variable for its arrival pattern which could be ``adversarial '' or ``random''.
+\textbf{Model.} For a positive integer $n$, we let $[n]$ denote the set $\{1,\ldots,n\}$.
+An instance $\cI$ of our online stochastic matching model consists of the following parameters: the number of resource types $n$, the number of query types $m$, the corresponding reward values $(r_{i,j})_{i\in [n],j\in [m]}$, the starting inventories $(k_i)_{i\in [n]}$, the distribution of the demand random variable $\bD$, and a categorical variable for its arrival pattern which could be "adversarial " or "random".
 Each resource $i$ can be matched at most $k_i$ times.
 Meanwhile, $\bD=(D_j)_{j\in[m]}$ is a random vector denoting for each type $j\in [m]$ the total number of queries $D_j$ of that type to arrive.
 The total demand, defined as $D=D_1+\cdots+D_m$, is the length of the sequence of all queries.

 We consider two classes of distributions, \Indep and \Correl, for the demand random variable $\bD$.
 Under the first class, entries $D_j$ of $\bD$ are drawn from arbitrary distributions, independently across $j$.
-We emphasize that each type $j \in [m]$ may have a different distribution for its demand $D_j$.
+Each type $j \in [m]$ may have a different distribution for its demand $D_j$.
 Meanwhile, the second class allows for entries $D_j$ of $\bD$ to be correlated in the following way: first the total demand $D$ is drawn from an arbitrary distribution, and then the types of these $D$ queries are specified by independent and identically distributed outcomes.
 Each type $j \in [m]$ is drawn with probability $p_j$, where we assume that $\sum_{j=1}^m p_j=1$.
 We use the notation $\cI\in\Indep$ or $\cI\in\Correl$ to indicate that the demand distribution for instance $\cI$ falls under each of the above classes, respectively.

 Finally, the arrival pattern will generate a sequence of query types $\sigma$ representing the arrival order of the $D=D_1+\cdots+D_m$ queries.
-In $\sigma$, each type $j$ has multiplicity $D_j$, i.e.,\ appears exactly $D_j$ times.
+In $\sigma$, each type $j$ has multiplicity $D_j$, i.e.\ appears exactly $D_j$ times.
 We denote by ${\cal S}(\bD)$ the set of all such sequences, noting that $|{\cal S}(\bD)|=\frac{D!}{D_1!\cdots D_m!}$.